AlexNisulescu/AnsibleWindowsPartitionExtend/README.md

 ## Requirements

 Ansible - minimum version: 2.11
+VMware vCenter
+Community.vmware collection (which you can install from [here]: https://github.com/ansible-collections/community.vmware)

-You will also need to modify in both roles vars/main.yml :variables according to each role.
+You will need to modify in both roles vars/main.yml :variables according to each role.
 For more about that see each role README.

 ## How to use it
 Run it with: